 - Creating new leadership opportunities for faculty

-A mother of three young children, Ms. Merz resides in South Orange County.
+A mother of three young children, Ms. Merz resides with her partner, also an educator, in South Orange County.